- Take a city tour of Santiago and sample some local wine in the nearby Casablanca Valley

 Tour Duration: Half-day (with English-speaking guide)

-Day 2: Santiago to Valparaiso & Wine Tour
+Day 2: Transfer to Valparaíso, Wine & City Tour

-After breakfast, you will depart from your hotel bound for the historic Chilean coastal city of Valparaiso.
-This is a special treat because Valparaiso is not only a UNESCO World Heritage Site, it's also the most romantic and artistic city in the country.
+After breakfast, you'll depart from your hotel bound for the historic Chilean coastal city of Valparaíso.
+This is a special treat because Valparaíso isn't only a UNESCO World Heritage Site but also the most romantic and artistic city in the country.

 But that's not all.
-En route you will stop at an organic winery in the Casablanca Valley for a guided tour and tasting.
+En route, you'll stop at an organic winery in the Casablanca Valley for a guided tour and tasting.
 The owners of the Emiliana Winery pride themselves on their all-natural approach to growing grapes, which utilizes the combined efforts of plants and livestock to help fertilize the crops.
-You'll tour the vineyard and the production facilities and then taste four different wines paired with local cheeses and chocolates.
+You'll tour the vineyard and the production facilities and taste four different wines paired with local cheeses and chocolates.

-Shortly after the tour, you'll arrive in Valparaiso.
-This colorful, well-preserved seaport is a throwback to the turn of the 20th century when electric trollies coasted along the waterfront and lurching funicular elevators carried passengers to the highest points in the city.
-The tour of Valparaiso begins at the port, where you'll travel by trolley between Plaza Sotomayor and Plaza Aníbal Pinto.
-Then it's time to hop in the Reina Victoria funicular and ascend to the top, where you'll be greeted with panoramic views of the city.
+Shortly after the tour, you'll arrive in Valparaíso.
+This colorful, well-preserved seaport is a throwback to the turn of the 20th century when electric trolleys coasted along the waterfront, and lurching funicular elevators carried passengers to the highest points in the city.
+The tour of Valparaíso begins at the port, where you'll travel by trolley between Plaza Sotomayor and Plaza Aníbal Pinto.
+Then, it's time to hop in the Reina Victoria funicular and ascend to the top, where you'll be greeted with panoramic views of the city.

 Day 3: Maipo Valley Full-Day Tour

-Today you'll experience even more of Chile's famous natural beauty with a visit to Cajón del Maipu.
+Today, you'll experience even more of Chile's famous natural beauty with a visit to Cajón del Maipu.
 After breakfast, you'll embark on a 45-minute road trip southeast of Santiago to this popular gorge.
 You'll first arrive in the fertile San José de Maipo region, with its hills and vineyards.
-Then it's an ascent into the mountains and the landscapes become even more dramatic as massifs and snow-capped peaks dominate the skyline.
-That's to say nothing of the sparkling rivers and streams that wind through this paradise.
+Then it's an ascent into the mountains, and the landscapes become even more dramatic as massifs and snowcapped peaks dominate the skyline.

-After reaching 3,000 meters above sea level (9,843 feet), you'll exit the vehicle at the shores of the Embalse de Yeso, a reservoir nestled in the Andes whose glassy surface shines bright turquoise.
+After reaching 9,843 feet (3,000 m) above sea level, you'll exit the vehicle at the shores of the Embalse de Yeso, a reservoir nestled in the Andes whose glassy surface shines bright turquoise.
 There will be ample time to marvel at this landscape and snap photos of the panoramic vistas.
 You'll also walk around the shore as your expert guide offers insight into the geology of the area as well as the history of the reservoir, a result of damming the Yeso River back in 1964.

-For lunch, pull up a seat near the water and enjoy a picnic accompanied by a selection of top Chilean wine.
-Afterward, you'll return to San José de Maipo and stop in at a local restaurant to try a traditional Chilean empanada.
+For lunch, sit near the water and enjoy a picnic with a selection of top Chilean wine.
+Afterward, you'll return to San José de Maipo and stop at a local restaurant to try a traditional Chilean empanada.
 Finally, you'll transfer back to your hotel in Santiago.

-Day 4: Fly from Santiago to Calama & Transfer to San Pedro de Atacama
+Day 4: Fly to Calama & Transfer to San Pedro de Atacama

-After breakfast, you'll transfer by private car to the airport, where you'll catch a flight to the city of Calama, in northern Chile.
+After breakfast, you'll transfer by private car to the airport, where you'll catch a flight to Calama in northern Chile.
 Upon arrival, another driver will meet you for the hour-and-20-minute drive to the desert outpost of San Pedro de Atacama.
-This is the embarkation point for all excursions and adventures into the Atacama Desert.
+This is the starting point for all excursions and adventures into the Atacama Desert.

-Upon arrival at San Pedro de Atacama, you will check into your hotel and have the remainder of the day to enjoy the town however you see fit.
-The good news is that even if you're tired there's no need to worry—San Pedro is so small you can walk around the entire town in about 15 minutes.
+Upon arrival at San Pedro de Atacama, you'll check into your hotel and have the remainder of the day to enjoy the town however you see fit.
+The good news is that even if you're tired, there's no need to worry—San Pedro is so small you can walk around the entire town in about 15 minutes.

 Some recommended activities in San Pedro de Atacama include:

-Visit the Church of San Pedro de Atacama.
-This little white-washed chapel in the center of town boasts a lot of history.
+- Visit the Church of San Pedro de Atacama.
+This little whitewashed chapel in the town center has a lot of history.
 Dating back to 1540, it's the town's oldest building (and the nation's second-oldest church).
-Inside you'll find a three-tiered baroque altar, which is the only one of its kind in Chile.
+Inside, you'll find a three-tiered Baroque altar, the only one of its kind in Chile.

-Tour the town.
+- Tour the town.
 San Pedro is notable for its abundance of adobe homes and businesses.
-It's unique in Chile in that there is quite a bit of pre-Spanish indigenous influence.
-Just strolling the dusty streets you get a sense of the pre-Hispanic Atacameño culture that once thrived here.
-Today you'll find many souvenir shops selling basketworks, ceramic pottery, and artisan crafts.
+It's unique in Chile in that there's quite a bit of pre-Spanish Indigenous influence.
+Just strolling the dusty streets, you get a sense of the pre-Hispanic Atacameño culture that once thrived here.
+Today, you'll find many souvenir shops selling basketwork, ceramic pottery, and artisan crafts.

 - Dine out in San Pedro.
-There isn't much to do in the town of San Pedro except plan your excursions and eat out.
-Luckily the town has plenty of restaurants to cater to every taste, from funky cafés and vegetarian diners to Chilean steakhouses, Italian pizzerias, Mediterranean restaurants, and pan-Asian-inspired eateries.
+There's not much to do in the town of San Pedro except plan your excursions and eat out.
+Luckily, the town has plenty of restaurants to cater to every taste, from funky cafés and vegetarian diners to Chilean steakhouses, Italian pizzerias, Mediterranean restaurants, and pan-Asian-inspired eateries.

-Day 5: Full-Day Atacama Desert Tour - Lagoons and Salt Flats
+Day 5: Full-Day Atacama Desert Tour, Lagoons & Salt Flats

 Day 6: Tatio Geysers & Machuca Village

-At an altitude of 4,320 meters (14,173 feet), the Tatio Geysers are the highest in the world.
-So take your time and admire these otherworldly landscapes, snap plenty of photos, and at the appropriate time breakfast will be served on site.
-Another option is to take a relaxing soak in a natural geothermal pool—mother nature's jacuzzi.
+At an altitude of 14,173 feet (4,320 m), the Tatio Geysers are the highest in the world.
+So take your time and admire these otherworldly landscapes, snap plenty of photos, and at the appropriate time, breakfast will be served on-site.
+Another option is to relax in a natural geothermal pool—Mother Nature's Jacuzzi.

-You'll then return to San Pedro for lunch and can spend the remainder of the day relaxing in town.
+You'll then return to San Pedro for lunch and can spend the remainder of the day exploring the town.